 The Future (Android vs Windows):

 Based on the prevailing conditions, the major chunk of the Smartphone dominion would remain under the control of the Android.
 As of now, Android holds close to 52% of the sales while Apple’s iOS controls around 42% of the market sales.
-Windows Phone is content with 6% of sales but has shown significant increase in its sales of late.
+Windows Phone is content with 6% of sales but has shown a significant increase in its sales of late.

 These figures are indicative enough that Windows Phone might become a stiff competitor for other players and can churn good amount of customers from them.